sheriffhoodie/bandom/README.md

 Bandom is a full-stack web application inspired by Bandcamp, a music-sharing website and marketplace between "fans" (users), artists, and labels.
 Bandom uses Ruby on Rails and a PostgreSQL database on the backend and a React-Redux framework on the frontend.
+All images and audio tracks are hosted on AWS for efficient storage and retrieval.

 ## Features and Implementation